duffelhq/duffel-api-javascript/.github/README.md

 If you need to create a new API operation class, just type `yarn generate:operation` and you will be prompted with a few questions.
 This script will create the relevant operation folder and files for you.

+## Commiting to the repository

+Make sure you are following the [conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/), otherwise it won't trigger the CI.
+We are current following [Angular conventional commit](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) convention since it includes more commit types.

+### CommitLint to the rescue

+Before creating a commit we will run a husky hook which will check if the commit structure is valid or not.
+If you don't want to create the commit manually, you can use `yarn commit` which will use commitzen to help you out creating the message.

 ## Client CI

 Every time we merge to main, GH will run the action by checking the commit messages with [semantic-release](https://github.com/semantic-release/semantic-release) and automatically bump the correct version to be deployed by following semver.
 When the deployment is done it will create a bump in our package version, using our duffel-bot, and will be auto-approved by the GH action via our auto approve workflow (`autoapprove.yml`)